cs-4241-2024/final_project/README.md

 CSS Grid and Flexbox – Used for creating a flexible and responsive layout

-# Challenges
+# *Challenges*

 Database integration: We had issues when using databases within our site.
 Trying to set up the registration database, the rated cocktail database, and the saved favorites database caused multiple issues for our site.

 Authentication Setup: Our biggest issue with using google authentication was trying to deploy glitch, when having google authentication on WPI wifi.
 Trying to troubleshoot when the issue is the wifi is difficult because you don’t expect that to be the issue with the code you create.
 When on a home network, we continued to have issues getting google authentication to work.
 We found that our code was not properly set up for it to work.

-Ui/UX Design: The issue we faced when creating our user interface was that certain features weren’t accessible with our layout.
+UI/UX Design: The issue we faced when creating our user interface was that certain features weren’t accessible with our layout.
 Some of our design overlapped buttons which made the buttons unusable.
 This problem was eventually solved after some research.

 # *Technical Achievements*